Aboriginal Gathering Place

 • Truth and Reconciliation Commission for Aboriginal Australians (established as the Yoorook Justice Commission).

-We will continue to consult with the local Aboriginal community and the broader community throughout project's design and delivery phases.
+We will continue to consult with the local Aboriginal community and the broader community throughout the project’s design and delivery phases.

 How does an Aboriginal Gathering Place fit with other plans for the site?